casid/jte/jte-models/README.md

     generate()
     binaryStaticContent = true
     jteExtension 'gg.jte.models.generator.ModelExtension'
-    // or to add annotations to generated classes:
+    // or to configure the generator
     /*
     jteExtension('gg.jte.models.generator.ModelExtension') {
+        // Target language (Java and Kotlin are supported).
+"Java" is the default. language = 'java'

-        interfaceAnnotation = '@foo.bar.MyAnnotation'
+        // Annotations to add to generated interfaces and classes interfaceAnnotation = '@foo.bar.MyAnnotation'
         implementationAnnotation = '@foo.bar.MyAnnotation'

-        includePattern = '\.pages\..*'
+        // Patterns to include (or exclude) certain templates includePattern = '\.pages\..*'
         excludePattern = '\.components\..*'
     }